portworx/px-docs/scheduler/kubernetes/install.md

 | env         	| (Optional) Comma-separated list of environment variables that will be exported to portworx.                                                                                              	| env=API_SERVER=http://lighthouse-new.portworx.com 	|
 | coreos       	| (Optional) Specifies that target nodes are coreos.                                                                                                                                      	| coreos=true                                           |

+If you are having issues, refer to [Troubleshooting PX on Kubernetes](support.html)

 #### Scaling
 Portworx is deployed as a `Daemon Set`.
 Therefore it automatically scales as you grow your Kubernetes cluster.
 There are no additional requirements to install Portworx on the new nodes in your Kubernetes cluster.